ant981228/Block-Search---Windows/README.md

 3. Choose heading level to split at and output options
 4. Select output location
 5. Add to queue and process documents

+### Updating Existing Indexes
+1. Open Index → Update Index...
+2. Choose update mode:
+   - **Update All**: Complete rebuild of entire index folder
+   - **Update by Document**: Update individual documents within an index
+3. Select the index folder to update
+4. For document updates, choose between "Add New Only" or "Rebuild All"
+5. The system automatically uses original settings from metadata files

 ## Development